MollyAdamsson/elevated-eats/README.md

 ### Posts/recipes

 This epic takes care of the frontend of the website.
-Here the users interacts with the API when they use they create, read, update and delete their own posts.
+Here the users interacts with the API when they use the create, read, update and delete their own posts.

 ### Comments

 This epic takes care of the frontend of the website where the users are able to leave comments on posts.
-Her ethe users interact with the API as well when they add, edit or delete a comment.
+Here the users interact with the API as well when they add, edit or delete a comment.

 ### Profiles